Last Updated on May 22, 2022 by Mary Pressler

 *NOTE: The incentive amount depends on the product model and manufacturer.

-These rebates can only be claimed for new equipment with the ENERGY STAR rating, and they must be used in a facility with a non-residential power meter (in the CenterPoint service area).
+These rebates can only be claimed for new ENERGY STAR equipment, and must be used in a facility with a non-residential power meter in the CenterPoint service area.

 • Large facilities are those that currently have a peak demand of at least 100 kW in a single site, or 250 kW in multiple sites.
-These must achieve a demand reduction of at least 15 kW during summer, or energy savings of 100,000 kWh.
+They must achieve a demand reduction of at least 15 kW during summer, or energy savings of at least 100,000 kWh.

-• Small commercial facilities are those with a peak demand below 100 kW.
+• Small commercial facilities are those with a peak demand of less than 100 kW.
 They must save at least 1 kW in demand, or 100 kWh in energy consumption.

 Energy Efficiency Measure Incentive per kW Incentive per kWh